-Salicornia europaea, known as Common Glasswort or just Glasswort, is a halophytic annual dicot flowering from August to October.
+Salicornia europaea, commonly known as Common Glasswort or just Glasswort, is a halophytic annual dicot flowering from August to October.
 It flowers in groups of three.
 Glasswort is found in Africa, Europe, and North America.
-It can be found in the low marsh and depressions, salt pans, and open creek sides.
+It can be found in the low marsh, depressions, salt pans, and open creek sides.
 It is edible, either cooked or raw.

 Water: Best watered with a saline solution (1 teaspoon of proper sea salt in a pint of water).

 Temperature: Give them medium, 50 °F (10 °C) to warm temperatures during the growing season, spring and summer.
 The plants go semi-dormant in winter.

 Glasswort prefers rich organic soil with ample nitrogen and regular watering.
 This species is little if at all, cultivated, and its exact requirements are not clearly understood.
 It is unknown if the plant will require periodic inundation by salty water to grow well.

 Glasswort is difficult to grow in cultivation.
 However, it can succeed in gardens if sown as soon as the seed is ripe in the fall in well-drained soil.
 This plant is very variable in size and number of branches produced.

 Many subspecies and varieties are recognized.
 The best forms for food production are bushy plants up to 16 inches (40 cm) tall with an upright habit that keeps the branches out of the mud.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus